Can you remember the last time you actually sat down with a pen and piece of paper to write someone a letter? Me neither.

 Open Yahoo Mail and select the Settings gear icon in the top right corner > select More Settings > select the Security and Privacy category on the left of the screen > in the Blocked addresses section click + Add > type the unwanted email address in the Address field under Add an email address to block > click Save.

 Open a message in Outlook from the address you want to block > click Sweep in the Outlook Mail toolbar > verify that Delete all messages from the Inbox folder and any future messages is selected on the menu that appeared > click Sweep > click OK.

 That email address is then added to the blocked list and you shouldn’t see any more messages from it.
 They will be sent directly to the deleted folder.

 Most of us know the standard keyboard shortcuts for things like copy, paste and delete.
 However, Gmail has its own keyboard shortcuts, catering to email users that you might not know.

 - Under the General tab, scroll down until you see “Keyboard shortcuts“

 - Select the circle next to Keyboard shortcuts on

-To create your own keyboard shortcuts in classic Gmail, you will want to find the “Labs” tab.
-In the latest edition of Gmail, look for the “Advanced” tab.
+If you’re feeling ambitious, you can even create your keyboard shortcuts.
+To create your own keyboard shortcuts in the latest edition of Gmail, look for the “Advanced” tab.